Skip to content

 A recent study of sub-Saharan African countries shows that in just ONE day, women collectively spend an estimated 16 million hours fetching water. – 16 MILLION HOURS!

-Imagine how much time and effort these ladies are putting in to just one task – the collection of water.
-Now imagine if we could send our Rotary Water Barrels to help these women, and cut down 16 million hours, to just 4 million hours each day.
+If we send our Rotary Water Barrels to help these women, it would cut 16 million hours by 75% to just 4 million hours each day.

 Imagine what they could do with the rest of their time?
-Imagine how many lives we could save.
+Think how many lives we could save together.

 The time could now be spent in education, health and welfare, as well as domestic issues and tasks.

-We can empower these women and enrich their lives.
+We can empower these women and children and enrich their lives.
 So come on, let’s make this happen.